-What’s a First Meeting of Creditors or “341” hearing?
+What is a First Meeting of Creditors or 341 hearing?

 This is a hearing you must attend.

-First of all, it’s not all that bad.
+First of all, it is not all that bad.

 Second, this is the only hearing (in most cases) you will have to attend.

-You might think that if there’s a “first meeting,” then there’s a “second meeting” and maybe a few others.
+You might think that if there is a first meeting, then there must be a second meeting and maybe a few others.

-Unless there are special circumstances involved in your bankruptcy, this is likely to be the only hearing you’ll have to attend during your entire bankruptcy case.
+Unless there are special circumstances involved in your bankruptcy, this is likely to be the only hearing you will need to attend during your entire bankruptcy case.

-At this hearing, the Trustee will verify your identity, so be sure to bring your driver’s license as well as your original social security card.
+At this hearing, the Trustee will verify your identity, so be sure to bring your government issued photo identification (usually your drivers license) as well as your original social security card.

 You will then testify, under oath, that all the information contained in the bankruptcy paperwork you filed is accurate.